How to Handle a Car Accident Claim with Allstate

 Filing Your Insurance Claim With Allstate

 Allstate has an online portal for filing auto accident claims.
 You can use the online portal to create an account and file your claim.
-If you prefer, you can also call Allstate at 1-800-255-7828 to begin the claims process.
+If you prefer, you can also call Allstate.
+The Allstate insurance phone number is 800-255-7828 to begin the claims process.

 You are required to answer questions about the accident.
 Remember, do not admit fault for the cause of the accident.
 Be careful how you respond to questions about what you were doing earlier in the day or right before the accident.
 Your comments could be used to shift blame to you for the cause of the accident.